vaishs20/Docker/Docker info & Installation/Docker Architecture.md

 | Docker Daemon | Background service handling images, containers, and communication |
 | Docker Hub | Public registry to fetch or push images |

----

----

-Let me know if you want to embed the actual **image link** after you upload the diagram to your repo!